bat1417/MoonRunner/README.md

 ### mrotorctl.py
 "mrotorctl.py" contains the Python class "**MRotController**" to set a rotor control protocol compatible (antenna-)rotor to the Moon's position (Azimuth az, Elevation el).
-The usage of the class can be found at the bottom in the main method The code was tested with the "AntRunner" antenna rotor and the "rotctld.exe" binary from the hamlib w64 4.5 Software [^2], [^5]
+The usage of the class can be found at the bottom in the main method.
+The code was tested with the "AntRunner" antenna rotor and the "rotctld.exe" binary from the hamlib w64 4.5 Software [^2], [^5]
 ![Picture of AntRunner rotor](https://github.com/bat1417/MoonRunner/blob/main/moonrunner/img/antrunner_hardware.png)
 #### Start